If you are reading this, either you have a baby and a humidifier, or just a baby, and you would like to know when to use

 A warm mist humidifier will not only add some moisture to the air making it “silkier” and more breathable, but it will also make the air in the room warmer.

 Please note that a humidifier is not a form of medication.
 In addition, be careful about adding cold remedies in the humidifier.

 When you use a warm mist humidifier, keep it away from the baby’s bed.
-You should also keep it out of the reach distance of the toddler so that they do not harm themselves.
+Keep it out of the reach distance of the toddler so that they do not harm themselves.

 d) When the baby shows dry skin and lips

 One of the indications that the air in your baby’s room is too dry is when the baby has dry skin.
 It should be easy to tell dry skin by the touch of your hands.

 At the same time, dry skin is itchy and irritating and so the bay may not be able to rest comfortably.
-If you find the baby wiggling all the time, check the air for humidity.
+If you find the baby uncomfortable all the time, check the humidity level with a hygrometer.

 Check the baby’s lips, too.
 Do they appear parched or just too dry?
 Well, that could be an indication of many things.
 The main culprits could be dehydration or dry air in the room, and most likely, it is the latter.